squidarth/Devfest-Environment-Setup/README.md

 edit those files in any text editor you like, and the changes will immediately be reflected in Vagrant.

-Second, there are a couple important files in the `flask_test` folder that you should be aware of.
+Second, there are a couple important files that you should be aware of.
 First is the file called `Vagrantfile`.
 This file specifies the configuration of Vagrant box.
 If you would like to use Vagrant in a different project, you can copy this file over to that directory, and then type `vagrant up`